gaco79/wordpress-foundation5-base-theme/README.md

 I've tried to keep as many files as possible away from the main directory.
 For distribution, once you've built your theme using grunt, the whole of the `/src/`, `/bower_components/` and `node_modules` directories can be deleted, along with `Gruntfile.js`, `bower.json`, `config.rb` and `package.json`.

+## More Information

+There'll be a full write-up of the theme at [my website](http://garethcooper.com/?p=1679) some time soon.